Particle Swarm Optimization

 Optional

-• vector_transport_mthod - (default_vector_transport_method(M, eltype(x))) a vector transport method to use.
+• vector_transport_mthod: (default_vector_transport_method(M, eltype(swarm))) a vector transport method to use.

-• velocity – a set of tangent vectors (of type AbstractVector{T}) representing the velocities of the particles, per default a random tangent vector per inital position
+• velocity: a set of tangent vectors (of type AbstractVector{T}) representing the velocities of the particles, per default a random tangent vector per initial position

 All other keyword arguments are passed to decorate_state! for decorators or decorate_objective!, respectively.
 If you provide the ManifoldGradientObjective directly, these decorations can still be specified